Investors Policy

 New Delhi – 110 002.

 The detailed procedure and document requirement has been set out in the SEBI Circular No. SEBI/HO/MIRSD/MIRSD_RTAMB/P/CIR/2022/70 dated May 25, 2022 (“Circular 3”).
-Apart from documents specified in the Circular, a demand draft is required to be provided for Rs.3,000/- issued in favour of Dabur India Limited payable at New Delhi, towards proportionate cost of advertisement to be given in the newspaper, in case the value of securities claimed is more than Rs.
-5,00,000.
+Apart from documents specified in the Circular, a demand draft is required to be provided for such amount as may be advised by the Company and which is issued in favour of Dabur India Limited payable at New Delhi, towards proportionate cost of advertisement to be given in the newspaper, in case the value of securities claimed is more than Rs.
+10,00,000.
 Shareholders are advised to go through the circular in order to ensure submission of correct documents (along with the Investor Service Request Form in ISR-4) and timely approval of the request.

 Accordingly, on receipt of required documents and compliance with above mentioned SEBI circulars, LOC will be issued to the shareholder(s) in compliance of Circular 3.